bodin/pdf-templates/README.md

 2. [ ] margin properties
 3. [ ] page numbering options
 4. [ ] Font (all in one directive)
-5. [ ] bold, italic, etc
 6. [ ] image loading by generic protocol (https, file, classpath)
 7. [ ] add a 'cell' markup so we can style the cell of nested content.
 For example if we want a cell with padding and then a full bordered table.
-8. [ ] font style - how do you apply multiple
-9. [ ] font style - if a table is bold, and a cell is italics - should it combine or change?
 10. [ ] Add CLI Main class
 11. [ ] image width and height

 ### Done
+8. [x] font style - how do you apply multiple
+9. [x] bold, italic, etc
-2. [x] Border properties
+10. [x] Border properties
-6. [x] TOC
+11. [x] TOC
-14. [x] allow 'dash based' attribute names
+12. [x] allow 'dash based' attribute names
-15. [x] add template engine support (freemarker, handlebars, etc)
+13. [x] add template engine support (freemarker, handlebars, etc)
-16. [x] image cell
+14. [x] image cell
-17. [x] Add RGB colors
+15. [x] Add RGB colors
-12. [x] Set default values
+16. [x] Set default values
+9. [x] font style - if a table is bold, and a cell is italics - should it combine or change?